-From the walled-off hotel, turn and face the imposing wall behind you and among all of the colourful paintings and stenciling that has been done by hotel guests, you will find Banksy’s newest addition to his Palestinian street art collection – Two angels fighting over a crowbar.
+From the walled-off hotel, turn and face the imposing wall behind you.
+Among all of the colourful paintings and stenciling that has been done by hotel guests, you will find the fighting cherubs.

 Girl frisking a soldier

 A shrewd local business owner has built a wall around it and now charges people for admission.
 To find the piece, you can use the coordinates 31°42’57.8″N+35°12’05.7″E in your Google Maps.

 Despite walking back and forth for a while and asking some locals, I realised that the piece was inside the store and the owner was nowhere to be found.

 It’s kind of unfortunate that this has been claimed as someone’s own personal Banksy.
 From what I understand from other travellers, the proprietor charges people to look at the piece.

 The Armored Dove